markjamesm/markjamesm.github.io/musicsharp.md

 MusicSharp is a cross-platform Terminal User Interface (TUI) music player written in C# (.NET 5) with the goal of being minimalistic and light on resources.
 Released as an open source project <a href="https://github.com/markjamesm/musicsharp" target="_blank">on Github</a>, MusicSharp has received several contributors to the project who have helped implement features.
 Github Actions is used for CI and MSTest for unit testing.

+## Installation

+Download the <a href="https://github.com/markjamesm/MusicSharp/releases" target="_blank">latest release of MusicSharp</a> and follow the installation instructions.

 ## Build Log

 In addition to working on MusicSharp, I've also created a project log to document the development process.
 You can find it here: